sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 }

 {% endhighlight %}
 Writing a java file is pretty the same as writing any other file in java.
-We use an `Writer` provided by `Filer`:
+We use an `Writer` provided by `Filer`.
+We could write our generated code as concatination of Strings.
+Fortunately, Square Inc. well known for plenty awesome open source projects gives us with [JavaWriter](https://github.com/square/javawriter) a high level library for generating Java Code:

 {% highlight java %}
 public class FactoryGroupedClasses {